10 Symptoms of hemolytic uremic syndrome You Should Never Ignore

 Due to the low platelet count caused by HUS, patients may experience increased bruising and bleeding.
 Platelets are responsible for blood clotting, and a low platelet count can lead to easy bruising and prolonged bleeding after minor injuries.

-● Must Read: 10 Symptoms of meningitis You Should Never Ignore
+● Must Read: 10 Symptoms of amyotrophic lateral sclerosis (ALS) You Should Never Ignore

 If you notice unexplained bruising or bleeding, especially in conjunction with other symptoms of HUS, it is important to seek medical attention for further evaluation.